IIIF/api/source/presentation/4.0/model.md

 > `"type": "TextualBody"`

 A Textual Body is an embedded resource within an Annotation that carries, as the name suggests, a text as the body of the Annotation.
-It is defined by the Web Annotation Data Model, and this specification defines a new property for `position` that allows it to be positioned within a Container.
+It is defined by the Web Annotation Data Model, and this specification defines a new property for `position` that allows it to be positioned within a Container for rendering.

 __Properties__<br/>
 A Textual Body _MUST_ have the following properties: [type](#type), [value](#value)<br/><br/>